 Joshua, currently the holder of four title belts, and Wilder – one of the most fearsome punchers in the sport – cannot be split.
 The fractions are dead-level, with Joshua and Wilder both 5/4 to win and the draw at 25/1.

-Just months ago, and before Tyson Fury dethroned Wilder, the American as a heavy favorite.
+Before Tyson Fury dethroned Wilder just months ago, the American was a heavy favorite.
 Due to the fact both have been humbled in recent times, it could simply come down to who lands first.

-Deontay Wilder taking on Joshua’s stablemate and former opponent Dillian Whyte brings about another story.
+Deontay Wilder taking on Joshua’s stablemate and former opponent, Dillian Whyte, brings another story.
 Wilder is a big favorite at odds of 4/9.
-Wilder vs Usyk? – A similar story in favor of the ‘Bronze Bomber’.
+Wilder vs. Usyk? – A similar story in favor of the ‘Bronze Bomber.’

-Fury vs Joshua has ‘The Gypsy King’ favored at 1/2 and 2/7 if he entertains Wilder again in the future.
+Fury vs Joshua has ‘The Gypsy King’ favored at 1/2 and 2/7 if he entertains Wilder again.

 Andy Ruiz Jr. comes into the equation if he signs to fight Wilder.
 Bookies don’t give the ex-champ much of a chance at 4/1.

 Other match-ups include a return to action for Andre Ward, possibly facing Canelo Alvarez.
 Bookmakers are also unable to separate the pair.

 Canelo was due to battle Billy Joe Saunders on Cinco de Mayo until the coronavirus hit.
 The Mexican remains a massive favorite at 1/7 if the bout goes ahead.

 Finally, the recently-signed ‘Heaviest Boxing Match Ever’ between World’s Strongest Men, Eddie Hall and Thor Bjornsson, sees the man who broke the other’s record given the edge.